 We aim to increase infrastructure sustainability by joining and sharing the experiences of those involved in linear infrastructures planning and management worldwide.
 The focus of the Conference will be on transportation infrastructures but other linear infrastructures, as electric power lines, will be equally considered.
 We will emphasise the impact and the opportunities that these infrastructures bring for nature conservation; discuss previous successes and failures in mitigation and monitoring; and prospect how new thinking and technology can better harmonise infrastructures and the surrounding environment.
 The role of legislation, financing and civil society involvement in promoting sustainable solutions will be actively debated.
 At the end, we will have strengthened relations to overcome the challenges associated with balancing linear infrastructures and biodiversity.

 The University of Évora, in the framework of the LIFE LINES project, and the Infrastructure and Ecology Network Europe welcome you to the IENE 2020 International Conference, with the main theme LIFE LINES – Linear Infrastructure Networks with Ecological Solutions.
-The Conference will take place in Évora, Portugal, between 9th and 14th of January 2021.
+The Conference will take place through live programming ONLINE, between 12 and 14 of January 2021.
+Training Sessions will be held on January 11.
 We challenge researchers, engineers, landscape planners, managers, administrators, and policy makers to conciliate linear infrastructures and biodiversity while meeting the demand for a sustainable development.
-The Conference will include thematic sessions, side events, workshops, training sessions, field trips, etc. Good Mediterranean food and wine are also on the menu.
-We hope to see you in Évora and ask you to share this invitation with your friends and other people that may be interested in attending the Conference.
+The Conference will include thematic sessions, side events, workshops and training sessions.
+We hope to see you online at IENE 2020.
+Please share this invitation with your friends, colleagues and other people that may be interested in attending the Conference.